peterkhe1999/CheatSheet/OSEP/README.md

 :endif
 ```

 It's also possible to run shell commands on an autocommand trigger.
-Just replace everything after ":silent" with "!" followed by a shell script name or shell command.
+Just replace everything after "`:silent`" with "`!`" followed by a shell script name or shell command.

 ## Bypassing AV